Leadwerks/Documentation/Lua/Programming.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/ide.png?raw=true)

+If you are using the integrated script editor, the rest of this article does not apply to you,

 ## Using Visual Studio Code

 If you prefer, it is possible to use Visual Studio Code for Lua programming.
 To begin programming with Lua and Visual Studio Code, follow these steps: